 Following implantation it takes 30 to 35 days gestation for the young to develop and be born.

-An average three kits are born in litter though up to 5 is possible.
-Only four will can suckle at a time due to the mum only having four teats.
+An average three kits are born in each litter though up to 5 is possible.
+Only four can suckle at a time due to the mum only having four teats.
 At birth kits are blind, deaf and helpless.

 They get their first view of the world during their 34th-38th day of life.
 Between their 36 and 45th day on earth the kits will take their first bites of solid food.
 They stop drinking milk from their mother at six weeks old.
 By 6 months old they are ready to strike it out on their own but some remain in their parents territory till the spring.

 Those who do not leave may be forced out over the winter when the female experiences a “false heat.”
 This is a time where hormonal levels increase and individuals are less tolerant of other animals in their territory.

 Sexually maturity occurs around 14 months of age.